-Scientific Predictions: On Oct.
-8, 2009 three scientific predictions were published below which flow from this Canaan Bible study.
+Scientific Prediction: On Oct.
+8, 2009 a scientific prediction regarding the human genome was published below which flows from this Bible study on Canaan.

 ABSTRACT: Why did Noah curse his grandson Canaan?
 Genesis 9 records that the boy's father, Ham, saw Noah’s nakedness, and as a result, Noah cursed his grandson Canaan.
-Then Canaan went on to become the patriarch of Israel’s longstanding enemies, the Canaanites.
+Then Canaan went on to become the patriarch of Israel’s long-standing enemies, the Canaanites.
 The story seems capricious on the surface, in contrast to so much reasonable history in Genesis.
 So a closer look is merited.
 A common biblical figure of speech appears in Canaan’s story, and when Christians reread the story understanding this figure, the message of this account becomes compelling.
 Ancient Hebrew commonly speaks of a man’s nakedness to refer to sexual intercourse with the man’s wife.
-As Moses wrote in Leviticus, “The man who lies with his father’s wife has uncovered his father’s nakedness.”
+As Moses wrote in Leviticus, “The man who lies with his father’s wife has uncovered his father’s nakedness”, that is, he has seen his father's nakedness.
 Canaan lived a cursed life because he was conceived by incest.
 Thus the brief story twice reminds its ancient readers that Ham (not Noah) is the father of Canaan.
-So Noah cursed Canaan not as an evil spell or hex, but as recognition of cause and effect, reaping what is sown, and his tragic circumstance, and as a warning to others against following in Ham’s wicked way.
-And readers of Genesis find a clear and reasonable origin for the conflict that lasted for centuries between the Jews and the Canaanites.
+So Noah's curse of Canaan was not misdirected anger, nor a hex nor an evil spell, but a simple recognition of cause and effect.
+His father Ham reaped what was sown.
+And Canaan's tragic circumstance became a warning to others against following in Ham’s wicked way of seeing his father's nakedness.
+Genesis then presents an understandable origin for the conflict between the Jews and the Canaanites.

 by Pastor Bob Enyart